RagedUnicorn/tf-aws-rg-secret/README.md

 Never store keys in this repository.
 This repository shall never contain any secrets.
 It does only know how to create them but never store them.

-Do not use terraforms output capabilities to log secrets because terraform will write things like that into its terraform state and might leaked it unintentionally.
+Do not use terraforms output capabilities to log secrets because terraform will write things like that into its terraform state and might leak it unintentionally.
 Setting a password on the private key is also recommended to lessen the impact of such scenarios.

 #### Execute once